SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ---

 This crummy little blog that nobody reads has been around for a little more than a year.
-Time to look at the numbers and see how we've been doing.
+It's time to look at the numbers and see how we've been doing.

 ## It's been _how_ long?